CandyCrystal/CandyCrystal_TMCR_Map_Tracker/README.md

 # Minish Cap Randomizer Emotracker package
 A map tracker package for [EmoTracker](https://emotracker.net/)
+## How to install

+To install this, simply download the .zip file from the releases page, and put it in C:\Users\%username%\Documents\EmoTracker\packs

 ## How to enable autotracking

 1. Open Bizhawk.